markentier/markentier.tech/site/content/posts/2018/03/from-cobalt-to-zola/index.md

 ![books](./books.png)

-### More about `gutenberg`
+### More about `zola`

-In the [gutenberg repo][sitegen-comp] itself is a nice comparison between **gutenberg**, **cobalt**, **hugo**, and **pelican**.
+In the [zola repo][sitegen-comp] itself is a nice comparison between **zola**, **cobalt**, **hugo**, and **pelican**.
 Since I'm not really interested in non-Rust generators I just keep rephrasing the differences between the first two.

-The only thing gutenberg has not is the [data files][cobalt-data] feature of cobalt, which can be seen as flat file databases in YAML, JSON, or TOML format.
+The only thing zola has not is the [data files][cobalt-data] feature of cobalt, which can be seen as flat file databases in YAML, JSON, or TOML format.
 You would maybe need this if you organize and use a lot of data while site generation step.
 While it sounds nice it is not something I really need yet.

-What I really appreciate in gutenberg is the wide support of tiny features complementing Markdown based editing.
+What I really appreciate in zola is the wide support of tiny features complementing Markdown based editing.
 Similar to GitHub wikis you can internally link between documents.
 Furthermore you get automatically linkable headers and can autogenerate a table of contents (TOC).
 The template engine is pretty nice (I still need more definable types like [arrays][array-issue] and maps, something I could do with liquid based engines).
 Themes, Aliases, and Pagination are not my main concern yet, but at least the latter could come in handy pretty soon.
 What I really like are the (custom) shortcodes, I loved it already years ago as a WordPress plugin (or you remember them even from bulletin board/forum software).
 And the macro system is quite useful when you do base your design on a theme.
 As mentioned above the stylesheet compilation based on SASS is quite nice, just because splitting up the styles in logical chunks helps to better reason about them.

 Currently there is [a discussion about custom taxonomies][taxodisco] which is interesting.